Cards put Carpenter on 10-day injured list with foot injury

-ST. LOUIS — The St. Louis Cardinals have placed infielder Matt Carpenter on the 10-day injured list with a right foot contusion.
+ST. LOUIS — The St. Louis Cardinals placed infielder Matt Carpenter on the 10-day injured list Tuesday with a right foot contusion.

 The Cardinals announced the move before Tuesday’s game against the Pittsburgh Pirates.